thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 rate thereafter.

-In order to unveil further the features of the variability of the three datasets, Figure  of the CUSUMs, we created another set of CUSUM plots by subtracting the corresponding long term trend from the SDR anomaly data, prior to the CUSUM calculation (Figure ).
-With this approach periods when the CUSUMs diverge from zero can be interpreted as a systematic variation of SDR from the climatological mean.
-When the CUSUM is increasing, the added values are above the climatological values of the SDR trend and vice versa.
-Overall, for all- and clear-sky conditions (Figures  and ) we observe periods when the anomalies diverge from the climatological value, each lasting for several years.
-The pattern in both datasets is very similar, suggesting prevalence in clear skies over Thessaloniki.
-It is interesting that in the period 1993 - 2016 the anomalies have a high variability around zero, while after 2016, the range of the variability is decreased to about one third of the prior period.
-For cloudy-sky conditions (Figure ) the period 1997 - 2008 is dominated by positive CUSUMs, suggesting a reduced effect of clouds on SDR.
-From 1997 to mid-2000s CUSUMs are increasing, likely due to a continuous decrease in the optical thickness of clouds, followed by a period of rapid increase (within 3 years) in cloud optical thickness lasting up to 2008.
-The following stable period spans for about 15 years up to 2021 when CUSUMs start increasing again.
+In order to unveil further the features of the variability of the three datasets, Figure  presents another set of CUSUM plots using anomalies after the long-term linear trend is removed.
+With this approach, periods when the CUSUMs diverge from zero can be interpreted as a systematic variation of SDR from the climatological mean.
+When the CUSUM is increasing, the anomalies values are above the climatology and vice versa.
+Overall, for all- and cloudy-sky conditions (Figures  and ) we observe periods with anomalies diverging from the climatological values, each lasting for several years.
+These fluctuations are probably within the natural variability and no distinct changes are identified.
+The pattern in both datasets is similar, suggesting prevalence in cloudy skies over Thessaloniki.
+For clear skies (Figure ) the distinct change in 2004 is now clearer.
+The most likely reason for this change is the monotonic reduction of aerosols in Thessaloniki.
+At that year there a change in the rate of decrease in aerosol optical depth as illustrated in Figure 7 of Siomos et al. (2020).
+This abrupt change in CUSUMs lasts until about 2010 when the anomalies become again variable.

 ## 3.2 Effects of the solar zenith angle on SDR